Airtura

 Through that process I fell in love with flying and I've now been a pilot for over five years.
 Over that time I found myself naturally helping friends and family understand their flights using the same FAA data, weather briefings, and operational insights that pilots rely on.
 Explaining what's happening, and why, consistently changes how they experience flying.

-I built Awaire to close that gap.
+I built Airtura to close that gap.
 Not to overwhelm people with aviation data, but to help them understand what's happening and why, and make traveling more enjoyable because of it.

 FAQ